 What Are Brad Nails?

 Stainless steel brad nails, or ‘brads’, are made using 18-gauge steel wire, the size of the gauge is what indicates the thickness of the nail, with higher gauge numbers indicating thinner nails.
 In this case, we have a thin nail with a very small diameter.
-The benefit of having such a thin nail is that it doesn’t split the wood when it is installed and that makes it the perfect option to be used on delicate materials.
-Thin cuts of lumber or fiberboard, for example, plywood too, these are thin woods which are ideal for brad nail use.
-Another benefit of this nail is that because of the small diameter, they are almost sightless after they have been installed.
+The benefit of having such a thin nail is that it doesn’t split the wood when it is installed and that makes it the perfect option to be used on delicate materials. hin cuts of lumber or fiberboard, for example, plywood or MDF wood sheets too, these are thin woods which are ideal for brad nail use.
+Another benefit of this nail is that because of the small diameter, they are almost sightless after it has been installed.

 What Are Finish Nails?

 Finish nails are made of 15-16 gauge steel wire which gives them a thickness that brad nails don’t have.
 In contrast to the brad nail, the finish nail is thicker in diameter and it can be used on much harder materials, very often we see these nails used in cabinets for example.
 The finish nail will leave a visible mark on the material which is why you will have to add some filler or a nail cap once you have finished the job, to ensure that there is no unsightly view of the nail head.

 One Versus The Other